-We are so privileged to be able to make many different kinds of music here at Emmanuel Lutheran Church.
-Martin Luther believed that music was of paramount importance, and we certainly agree with his following statement:
+We are so privileged to make many different kinds of music here at Emmanuel Lutheran Church.
+Martin Luther taught us that music is a beautiful and unique offering of divine creation:

-It is our hope that you will be blessed by the music at Emmanuel.
-Whether you attend the more traditional services with organ in the sanctuary, or the more contemporary (Alive) service with guitar and drums in the Family Life Center, there is a place for you to worship and praise God through music.
+We hope that you will be blessed by the music at Emmanuel.
+Whether you attend the traditional services with the organ in the sanctuary or the more contemporary (Alive) service with guitar and drums in the Family Life Center, there is a place for you to worship and praise God through music.

 Soli Deo Gloria*

 Joyce Finlay, ELCA Deacon for Music and Worship/Organist